dborth/vbagx/README.md

 * Fixed pixel ratio mode (1x, 2x, and 3x)
 * Borders (from Super Game Boy games or custom from .png)

 ## UPDATE HISTORY

+[3.0.1]

+* Implemented a brand new Dynamic Recompilation (JIT) core for GBA games on Wii, built entirely from scratch, delivering a major, accuracy-preserving speed boost over the standard interpreter core - real GBA titles run with plenty of headroom above a full, locked 60fps.
+Enable it from Settings > Emulation > Dynamic GBA Recompilation
+* FPS display option

 [3.0.0 - July 6, 2026]